TheTechOddBug/lon-mirror/README.md

 bounded post-hoc gate signals

-These measurements are intended to answer one narrow question:
+These measurements answer one narrow question:

 > what remains structurally stable when representation, perturbation, or viewpoint changes?